 If you have a problem or question about your L G P S membership or benefits, please contact your L G P S administering authority.
 They will try to put things right and answer any questions as quickly and efficiently as possible.
 If your query is about your contribution rate, please contact your employer’s HR or payroll section so they can explain how they have decided which rate you should pay.

-If you are still dissatisfied with any decision made in relation to the Scheme you have the right to have your complaint reviewed under the Internal Disputes Resolution Procedure.
+If you are still dissatisfied with any decision made in relation to the Scheme, you have the right to have your complaint reviewed under the Internal Disputes Resolution Procedure.
 There are also a number of other regulatory bodies that may be able to assist you.

 Internal Disputes Resolution Procedure

 In the first instance, you should write to the adjudicator appointed by the body who made the decision that you wish to appeal about.
-You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).
+You must do this within six months of the date of the notification of the decision, act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).

 This is a formal review of the initial decision or act or omission and is an opportunity for the matter to be reconsidered.
 The adjudicator will consider your complaint and notify you of his or her decision.
 If you are dissatisfied with that person’s decision or their failure to make a decision, you may apply to the Scheme's administering authority to have it reconsidered.